relikd/baRSS/README.md

 ----

 The following list is not exhaustive but rather a collection of nice things that will be added eventually.
-I may postpone some until demand increases …
+I will postpone the development until demand increases …

 - [ ] Localizations
 - [ ] Feed generator for websites without feeds